Radiology-Morrison-lab-UCSF/DBS_fMRI_prediction/README.md

 ## Contents

+* `Ex_Subj_ROI.mat`:
+   * This .mat file contains an example ROI time series file for one of the patients.
+ * `generate_conn.m`:
+   * This .m script contains the code used to generate the functional connectivity matrix file from individual subjects' ROI timeseries.
 * `allrois_fc_mar.mat`:
   * This .mat file contains all subjects' ROI-based functional connectivity matrix.
 The ROIs are extracted using an MNI-based (Zhang et. al. 2018) atlas.
 Feature extraction is conducted on this matrix.
-* `dataJAN_fin.xlsx`:
+* `data.xlsx`:
    * This .xlsx file is the master de-identified spreadsheet that contains clinical data for all patients.
 These data include clinical covariates such as age, sex, etc. in addition to the LEDD scores.
 * `DBS-Pred.py`:
    * This .py file contains the Python code used for data reorganization and analysis and for plotting the results.
-* `generate_conn.m`:
-   * This .m script contains the code used to generate the functional connectivity matrix file from individual subjects' ROI timeseries.
-* `Ex_Subj_ROI.mat`:
-   * This .mat file contains an example ROI time series file for one of the patients.
 * `preop_fMRI_PD.mat`:
    * This .mat file has the CONN toolbox preprocessing template we used for the fMRI data.